j1000/blog/_posts/2022-10-27-enhanced_cypress_logging.md

   if (el) el.parentElement.click()
 }
 ```
+> Edit: My example utilizes dayjs for timestamping.
+You can omit `logTimestampToNodeConsole()` entirely.
+(Or you can install dayjs yourself.)

 What `Cypress.logStep` is doing is extracting the currently-executing function name from the the `Error().stack` value.
 We save it as a string and execute it using an `eval()` within our test in order to maintain the proper context.*